Macbeth Act 3: A Descent into Tyranny and Paranoia

 Macbeth's plan is subtle and manipulative.
 He doesn't directly order the murder himself, instead using manipulative tactics to influence the murderers, playing on their resentment towards Banquo and promising them rewards.
 This indirect approach highlights Macbeth's growing sophistication in wielding power – he's learned to use others to do his dirty work, shielding himself from the direct consequences of his actions.
 This manipulation also speaks to his decaying morality; he is willing to exploit others' grievances for his own benefit, further isolating himself from any semblance of empathy or remorse.

-The murder of Banquo and Fleance is a pivotal moment in the play.
+The murder of Banquo and Fleance is a central moment in the play.
 While Banquo is killed, Fleance, his son, escapes, leaving Macbeth’s carefully constructed plan in tatters.
 This escape becomes a symbol of the ever-present threat that hangs over Macbeth, a constant reminder of his precarious position and the instability he has created.
 The escape of Fleance also foreshadows future trouble; the prophecy about Banquo's descendants becoming kings remains unfulfilled, but still looms as a potential threat to Macbeth's reign.

 The banquet scene's dramatic climax underscores the complete disintegration of order and trust at the court.
 The guests are unnerved by Macbeth’s erratic behavior, furthering his isolation and highlighting the destructive consequences of his reign.
 The once-celebrated king is now viewed with suspicion and fear, a testament to the corrosive effects of his ambition and tyranny.